tommythorn/tt08-maxbw/README.md

 datasz:3`.
 The datasz maps to 0, 1, 2, 4, .., 64 bytes of following
 data payload.

+XXX This needs to be re-mapped to account for the credits associated with Idle and Synced replies.

-Type is one of Idle, Synced, Pause, Resume, Data(tagdelta), for tagdelta in -16..15.
-As Data isn't valid for a payload of 0, Idle, Synced, Pause, and Resume are mapped onto the tagdelta.
+Type is one of Idle, Synced, Data(tagdelta), for tagdelta in -16..15.
+As Data isn't valid for a payload of 0, Idle, Synced are mapped onto the tagdelta.

 To enable reply reordering, commands and replies are tagged, but implicitly to optimize header density.
 The first package after a Sync